 A SIMPLE WAY TO MAKE NEW YEARS GOALS!

 Gather your family!
-It’s New Year Goals time!
+It’s time to make New Year’s Resolutions.

-If you’re looking for a simple way to keep track of your family goals, this post is just for you!
+If you’re looking for a simple way to keep track of your New Years goals with your family, this post is just for you!

-Years ago, I created this goal system as a way for our family to keep track of our resolutions and now it has become a favorite yearly family tradition.
+Years ago, I created these New Year’s Resolutions printables as a way for our family to keep track of our resolutions and now it has become a favorite family New Year’s tradition.

 WHAT YOU NEED FOR NEW YEAR’S GOALS:

-Now, let me tell you all about the fun resolutions worksheets!
+Now, let me tell you all about the fun New Year’s resolutions worksheets!

 START WITH THE YEARLY HIGHLIGHTS/ FAMILY GOAL PAGE

-The Yearly Cover Sheet & Highlights sheet is one of our favorites to fill out.
+The first New Year goal setting worksheet you should fill out is the Yearly Cover Sheet & Highlights, This sheet is one of our favorites to fill out.
 There is a place to put all the highlights from the year.
 And then a spot to make some family goals.
 (I share more about family goals at the end of the post!)

 There is a great spot to set and write family goals and a place to write your family motto, word, or scripture verse for the year.